FarmersFight22/project2/index.md

 ### Required Reading Materials

-- Effective DevOps by Jennifer Davis and Katherine Daniels ISBN: 1491926309 https://www.amazon.com/dp/1491926309PDF via Microsoft: https://azure.microsoft.com/en-us/resources/effective-devops/ Available online: ​http://proquest.safaribooksonline.com/9781491926291
+- Effective DevOps by Jennifer Davis and Katherine Daniels ISBN: 1491926309
 - The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win by G. Kim, K. Behr, andG.
-Spafford ISBN: 0988262509 Available online: http://proquest.safaribooksonline.com/9781457191350
+Spafford ISBN: 0988262509
-- The Five Dysfunctions of a Team by Patrick Lencioni ISBN: 0787960756 Available online: http://proquest.safaribooksonline.com/9780787960759
+- The Five Dysfunctions of a Team by Patrick Lencioni ISBN: 0787960756
-- Beyond Blame  by David Zwieback ISBN: 1491906413 Available for Kindle: https://www.amazon.com/dp/1491906413
+- Beyond Blame  by David Zwieback ISBN: 1491906413
-- The Human Side of Postmortems  by Dave Zwieback ASIN: B00CLH38CM Available free from O’Reilly: https://www.oreilly.com/webops/free/
+- The Human Side of Postmortems  by Dave Zwieback ASIN: B00CLH38CM

 ### Support or Contact